-- Infrastructure implications, including accessibility by walking cycling and public transport, and appropriate parking provision. - Impact on the transport network. - Impact on the environmental quality of the surrounding area. - Impact on the surrounding industrial/business/commercial operators. - Contribution to green network where relevant.
+- 1. Infrastructure implications, including accessibility by walking, cycling and public transport, and appropriate parking provision. - 2.
+Impact on the transport network. - 3.
+Impact on the environmental quality of the surrounding area. - 4.
+Impact on the surrounding industrial/business/commercial operators. - 5.
+Contribution to green network where relevant.

 - 6. Where appropriate, applications should be accompanied by a Transport Assessment, Travel Plan and/or a Design and Access Statement. - 7.
-The development shall have no significant impact on the natural and historic environment and no adverse impact on the integrity of any Natura 2000 sites.
+The development shall have no significant impact on the natural and historic environment and no adverse effect on the integrity of any Natura 2000 sites.